-The Western Australian Statement of Student Achievement, also known as the WASSA, is issued to all Year 12 students at the completion of their secondary schooling.
+The Western Australian Statement of Student Achievement, also known as the WASSA, is issued to all Year 12 students at the completion of their senior secondary schooling.

-The WASSA provides a formal record of what students leaving in Year 12 have achieved, as a result of their school education in Western Australia.
+The WASSA provides a formal record of what students leaving school at the end of Year 12 have achieved as a result of their school education in Western Australia.